nardosdmz/Python_Project/Idea/proposal.md

 ## If planning to collaborate with 1 or 2 classmates for the final project, list their names, email addresses, and the names of their assigned TAs below.

-Student name: Komaldeep Bains , TA: Yihan Zhang
+Student name: Komaldeep Bains , Email: Tun59318@temple.edu , TA: Yihan Zhang

 ## In the world of software, most everything takes longer to implement than you expect.
 And so it's not uncommon to accomplish less in a fixed amount of time than you hope.